jarrodmillman/pose-stats/description.md

 ## Guiding Principles and Long Term Vision

 As described above, the current state of open-source statistical software is mixed.
-The `R` community has many individual or small group contributors, though many lack proper training in best practices for open-source software.
+The `R` community has many individual or small group contributors.
+These include many statisticians whom have not been trained in best practices for open-source software engineering.
-In the Python community, at least as represented by the larger packages, is represented by larger, well-organized groups with clear governance practices.
+In the Python community, there are fewer packages, many of which are represented by larger, well-organized groups with clear governance practices.
+It can be harder to participate in these projects without some software engineering experience, resulting in a lack of contributions by the statistical community.

-This proposal aims to bridge these two worlds: it is unreasonable to assume statisticians trained in cutting-edge methodology to simultaneously master best practices in software engineering.
+This proposal aims to bridge two worlds: it is unreasonable to assume statisticians trained in cutting-edge methodology to simultaneously master best practices in software engineering.
 Similarly, software engineers are not trained at the cutting edge of statistical methodology.
 However, there is certainly a middle ground: graduate students in statistics can be trained in good (i.e. not as extensively as required for "best") practices in software engineering.